Customers

 Nurturing Human Resources Who Can Take a Scientific Approach

-■Rate of eligible employees receiving training to promote quality education (non-consolidated): 92%
+■Rate of eligible employees receiving training to promote quality education (non-consolidated): 94.9%

 Nurturing Human Resources Who Can Perform Risk Assessment of Product Safety

-In order to provide products that are safe for customers to use, each business division conducts risk assessment during a DR to identify all risks.
+In order to provide products that are safe for customers to use, each business division conducts risk assessments during a DR to identify all risks.
 We are also providing Company-wide specialized risk assessment education to promote the development of human resources who can assess two factors integral to risk assessment, namely, the likelihood of an occurrence of a hazard and the severity of damage caused by it.